tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find all pizza names (and corresponding pizzeria restaurant names) that both Denis and Anna order  and order the result by both columns.
+Please find all pizza names (and corresponding pizzeria names using `menu` table) that Denis or Anna ordered.
+Sort a result by both columns.
 The sample of output is presented below.

 | pizza_name | pizzeria_name |
 | ------ | ------ |